Meeting Real Needs & Creating Awareness

 Q: What Services Do We Offer?

 A: G.O.D.
-Int’l offers a variety of services to several demographics, from labor for construction projects and caring for the mentally and physically disabled, to counseling immigrants in societal integration and hosting social gatherings for low-income families such as movie nights, sports tournaments, summer camps and literacy programs.
+Int’l offers a variety of services to several demographics, from labor for construction projects and caring for the physically disabled, to counseling immigrants in societal integration and hosting social gatherings for low-income families such as sports tournaments, summer camps and literacy programs.

 In addition to our community outreach, the headquarters of G.O.D.
 Int’l hosts a local arts venue “The Arts at Center Street”, where we seek to cultivate cultural, musical, and theatrical expression that takes moral positions regarding the relevant conversations for our time.
 Our facilities have been the home of the Tennessee Midwives Association’s quarterly meetings, and more recently their statewide annual conference.
-Our athletic field, basketball courts and playground are open to the Hopewell neighborhood at large and frequented by those who live nearby, including a youth sports league to be launched this spring.
+Our athletic field, basketball courts and playground are open to the Hopewell neighborhood at large and frequented by those who live nearby, including a youth sports league.

 Q: Where Have You Performed these Services?